Explanation-Preserving Augmentation for Semi-Supervised Graph Representation Learning

 where $\tau$ denotes the temperature parameter, $\text{sim}(\cdot, \cdot)$ is the cosine similarity function.
 The final loss is computed across all positive pairs in the batch.

-\textbf{SimSiam \cite{chen2021exploring}} is a straightforward siamese network approach that learns representations by maximizing the similarity between differently augmented views of the same sample.
+\textbf{SimSiam} \cite{chen2021exploring} learns representations by maximizing the similarity between differently augmented views of the same sample.
 Unlike GraphCL, it doesn't rely on negative samples.
-The SimSiam architecture processes two augmented views of a graph through the same encoder network.
+The SimSiam framework processes two augmented views of a graph through the same encoder network.
 After encoding, SimSiam applies an MLP predictor to one view and a stop-gradient operation to the other view.
 The model then maximizes the similarity between these two processed views.
 Specifically, for two augmented views of a graph, we have:

 where $\vz_1$ and $\vz_2$ are the encoded graph representations of the two views. $\vp_1$ and $\vp_2$ are their respective predictions after passing through the MLP.
 The objective is to minimize their negative cosine similarity: